sime/cv/README.md

 * CakePHP development of high transacting eCommerce site.
 * Resolving process inefficiencies by directly coworking with all departments.
-* Rearchitected infrastructure, halving the number of servers.
+* Re-architected infrastructure, halving the number of servers.
 * Reducing page load times.
 * MySQL query tuning.